 Special Stories has a simple and uncluttered interface for reading and listening to stories, making it suitable for use by children and adults with ASD, Down syndrome, poor fine motor skills, hearing impairment and other learning difficulties.
 For those who are unable to use a touch screen, but who can operate switches, the app can be used with 1 or 2 Bluetooth-connected adaptive switches.

 The easy to use facilities for creating and updating stories are summarised in the included Quick Start Guide, and explained in more detail in this User Guide.
 As well as reading your stories in Special Stories, and transferring them to Special Words, you can also open them in iBooks, or email them as EPUB or PDF files.

-The user interface and Quick Start Guide are provided in English, Catalan, Croatian, Dutch, Finnish, French, German, Italian, Norwegian, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish, Turkish and Ukrainian, but the app can be used to create stories in any language.
+The user interface and Quick Start Guide are provided in English, Albanian, Catalan, Croatian, Dutch, Finnish, French, German, Italian, Norwegian, Polish, Portuguese (Brazil), Romanian, Russian, Spanish, Swedish, Turkish and Ukrainian, but the app can be used to create stories in any language.

 Most of the screenshots in this User Guide show Special Stories running on an iPhone rather than an iPad (just because the images for the iPhone are smaller), but everything described applies equally to the iPhone, iPad and iPod touch, except where stated otherwise.
 Depending on the version of iOS your device is running, the style of some of the objects on the screen may vary slightly from those shown here, but the behaviour will be the same.